Nukme/InspectEquip/README.md

 ## Credits
 This addon is a continuation of [InspectEquip](https://www.curseforge.com/wow/addons/inspect-equip) and was created when the original project lacked maintenance around year 2015.
 Thanks to the original authors and contributors for all the work they put into the original addon.

 To my knowledge, there's another version of this addon that's been actively maintained.
-Choose to your likings!
+Choose to your liking!

 ## Bugs & Suggestions
 I've been posting updates on the Chinese forum NGA since Nov 2015.
 You can provide feedback on this [NGA page](https://bbs.nga.cn/read.php?tid=8749947) if you want.